Bendi11/NN/README.md

 A neural network framework made from scratch in C++.
 It is pretty incomplete and doesn't offer many features, especially compared to any good neural network library like Tensorflow, OpenNN, etc.

+## Features
+- GUI based neural network management
+- Saving / loading neural networks to a file
+- Easy image loading using a manifest file in a data folder

+## Missing
+- Easily configurable NN properties like activation functions
+- GPU support
+- Multithreading

+## Using As a Library
+This can be used standalone in a project, just as a library.
+Copy the files src/include/net.hpp and src/net.cpp to your project and #include the header file, you should be good to go.